gautamraj/gautamraj.github.io/content/posts/profiling/java-performance-profiling.md

 tags:
   - Java
   - profiling
+description: "A guide to CPU profiling for Java applications using micro-benchmarks and production profilers."
 ---
 For me, one of the most fun parts of software development is making software run as fast as possible.
 Performance tuning has very simple objective metrics - maximize throughput, minimize